-Custard powder halwa recipe is one of the most easiest halwa recipes that you could make for Diwali or any special occassion.
+Custard powder halwa recipe with video.
+One of the most easiest halwa recipes that you could make for Diwali or any special occasion.

 All you have to do is to keep stirring the halwa till you get a glass, shiny, perfect looking halwa that you can slice and distribute to guests and friends.